 5. Visit Meiji Jingu-Mae Shrine For The First Prayer Of The Year

-Visit Meiji Jingu-Mae
+Meiji Jingu-Mae Shrine

 Related Post: Japan Travel Guide

-6. Watch The Lions Dance At Japanese New Year festivals
+6. Watch The Lions Dance At Japanese New Year Festivals

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!